Jake Burger Preview, Player Props: Marlins vs. Rays

-The Miami Marlins, including Jake Burger (.415 on-base percentage in past 10 games, 111 points above season-long percentage), battle starting pitcher Aaron Civale and the Tampa Bay Rays at LoanDepot park, Tuesday at 6:40 PM ET.
+Jake Burger and his .366 on-base percentage over his past 10 games (63 points higher than his season-long percentage), will be in action for the Miami Marlins against the Tampa Bay Rays and Zach Eflin on August 30 at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Nationals.
+In his last appearance, he went 1-for-4 with a double against the Rays.

 Jake Burger Game Info & Props vs. the Rays